Snapchat Galaxy Order: What Do the Planets Mean in 2025?

 How Does the Snapchat Galaxy Work?

-Snapchat uses your activities, like snaps, chats, and streaks, to determine who your closest friends are.
+Snapchat uses your activities, like snaps, chats, and streaks (snapchat streaks explained), to determine who your closest friends are.
 These friends are then ranked from 1 to 8 and assigned a planet based on their position in your friend list.

 This feature is only available to users who subscribe to Snapchat Plus.
 Once subscribed, you can view your personal Snapchat Galaxy Friends setup and even your position in someone else’s universe.